|Talk about tropical climate! Today’s view from the veranda.|

 Yesterday, after our usual purchases at the Farmers Market, we walked over to the grocery store to find Sarah smiling when she saw us.
 They had a huge bin filled with fresh mushrooms.
 We grabbed all we could, changing our menu for the upcoming week to include the above recipe, now that we’d have mushrooms.

 Sarah and I have chatted on each of our weekly visits.
-Yesterday, invited us to her home for dinner.
+Yesterday, she invited us to her home for dinner.
 I felt badly having to decline when she was so kind to offer.
-I explained, profusely apologizing for declining, that my life changing way of eating would make it impossible for her to prepare traditional Fijian foods that I could eat, when most include starches and sugar.
+I explained, profusely apologizing for declining, that my life-changing way of eating would make it impossible for her to prepare traditional Fijian foods that I could eat, when most include starches and sugar.

 We’d need to eat the two small roasted chickens over two nights when the fresh mushrooms needed to be used as soon as possible when they don’t stay fresh more than a few days.